Sophia of Lithuania

-Sophia of Lithuania (1371–1453), also known as Sofia Vitovtovna, was a Grand Princess consort of Muscovy by marriage to Vasili I of Russia.
-She was regent of Muscovy during the minority of her son from 1425 to 1434.
+Sophia Vitovtovna of Lithuania (Sofija Vytautaitė, Софья Витовтовна; 1371 – 1453) was the grand princess of Moscow as the wife of Vasily I from 1391 to 1425.
+She was regent for her son Vasily II from 1425 to 1432.
+Her father was Vytautas, the grand duke of Lithuania.

 Life

 She was the daughter of Vytautas the Great of Lithuania and his first wife, Anna.
-On 21 January 1391, while her father was engaged in the Lithuanian Civil War, she married Vasili I of Russia.
+On 21 January 1391, while her father was engaged in the Lithuanian Civil War, she married Vasili I of Moscow.
 She was the longest serving consort of Russia.

 After Vasili's death in 1425 she became regent for their ten-year-old son Vasili II.
 Her father supported Vasili's claim to the throne, which was disputed by his uncle, Yuri of Zvenigorod.

 Sophia was buried in the Ascension Convent; the sarcophagus was moved in 1929 to the Cathedral of the Archangel by Soviet authorities.

 Children

-She and Vasili I of Russia had at least nine children, five boys (of which only one survived to mature adulthood) and four girls:
+She and Vasili I had at least nine children, five boys (of which only one survived to mature adulthood) and four girls: